 The summit is great for sunrise or sunset but obviously this means hiking in the dark at some point.

-Parking for the Pyg Track is at Pen y Pass which is pay and display and requires advance booking on the weekends.
+Parking for the Pyg Track is at Pen y Pass which is pay and display and requires advance booking between March and November.
+If hiking from Pen y Pass the easiest way is to use the park and ride Sherpa Bus from Nant Peris.
 Use postcode LL55 4NU.

 18. Penmachno Bridge